- SCU Home Page

-Academic preparation is demonstrated through the student's transcript and Course Proposal. .
-It is expected that applicants meet or exceed all prerequisites for their proposed program.
-The Application for Off-Campus Study is the opportunity to address any concerns pertaining to adequate preparation and students are encouraged to discuss this with a Study Abroad advisor prior to submitting their application.
+Academic preparation is demonstrated through the student's transcript and course proposal and articulated in the preparation essay.
+SCU expects that applicants meet or exceed all prerequisites for their proposed program.
+The application for SCU Study Abroad is the opportunity to address any concerns pertaining to adequate preparation and students are encouraged to discuss this with a Study Abroad advisor prior to submitting their application.

 D. Academic Essay